Mujeeb4582/List-of-to-do-task/README.md

 ![Microverse](https://img.shields.io/badge/Microverse-blueviolet) ![HTML](https://img.shields.io/badge/-HTML-orange) ![CSS](https://img.shields.io/badge/-CSS-blue) ![JavaScript](https://img.shields.io/badge/-JavaScript-yellow)

 # List-of-to-do-task
-A website that lets you add list of to do task.
+A website that lets you add list of to do task that helps you to organize your day.
+It lists the tasks that you need to do and allows you to mark them as complete.
 It uses local-storage to store the data.
+It was built as an introduction to web dev using ES6 and Webpack.

 ## Getting Started
 To get a local copy up and running follow these simple steps.